is4tomj/is4tomj-hugo/content/posts/0004-003-sets-iteration.md

 Sets often create confusion.
 Do not use a set unless a set is required.

 In most cases, use one or two objects.
-Using referencing multiple objects individually makes a claim clearer and broader.
+Referencing multiple references for multiple objects is usually clearer and broader than using sets.
 The following is an example:

 ``` claim
 doing a first thing with a first object;